 Enhancing cooperation with leading European standardization organizations

-Preparing for European standards, with the help of organizations representing this most amnesty, preparing for germ, eg consumers, small businesses (SMEs), environmental and social organizations
+Preparing for European standards, with the help of organizations representing these most amnesty, preparing for microbes, e.g. consumers, small businesses (SMEs), environmental and social organizations,

-Increasing importance of global ICT standards will play a more prominent role in the EU;
+Increasing emphasis on global ICT standards will play a more prominent role in the EU;

-an increasing demand for business to European standards for services by increasing the number of
+Increasing a business demand for European standards for services by increasing the number

 Others require approval from the European Parliament and the Council of the European Union.
 Some of these actions will be implemented immediately, while approval comes.